 Community of Believers That Welcomes You

-At Livonia United Methodist Church, UMCL, we come from all walks of life, many occupations, are many ages, and are joined together in receiving God’s grace and forgiveness through Christ’s sacrifice.
+At United Methodist Church of Livonia, UMCL, we come from all walks of life, many occupations, are many ages, and are joined together in receiving God’s grace and forgiveness through Christ’s sacrifice.
 Empowered by the Holy Spirit, we strive to unselfishly love and recognize the good in each other.
 We endeavor to follow Christ by living a life of love and sharing our faith with others.

 Our mission – Making Disciples and Changing the World.